 Some people incorrectly assume they cannot file a work accident claim if they were hurt on the job.

-How can you determine if you may be entitled to file a claim against your current or former employer?
+How can you determine if you may be entitled to file an injury claim against your current or former employer?

 This can be fact-intensive and is based on several factors.
-For additional information about on the job injuries and if a claim can be filed, click any link below to jump to that section or just call us now for a free consultation and some excellent advice at (214) 747-5240.
+For additional information about on the job injuries and if a claim can be filed, click any link below to jump to that section or just call us for a free consultation and some free advice at (214) 747-5240.

 The Impact of Subscriber vs. Non-Subscriber Work Accident Claims